DevelopingDesigns/ym/wp-content/plugins/svg-support/readme.txt

 The whole IMG tag element will now be dynamically replaced by the actual code of your SVG, making the inner content targetable.<br />
 This allows you to target elements within your SVG using CSS.

+*Featured Images:* If a post/page is saved with your SVG as a featured image, a checkbox will display in the featured image meta box to allow you to render it inline (only if advanced mode is active).

 Please Note: You will need to set your own height and width in your CSS for SVG files to display correctly.